hamishtodd1/CVR/README.md

 ## Will you have feature <x> from Coot?

 I want as much of Coot's functionality in here as possible!
 The only things I do not currently expect to happen in here are things that require typing strings of symbols on the keyboard, eg "save as" or "fetch specific ligand from the internet".

-## Are you going to have voice control?

-NO STOP ASKING FOR THIS I AM A PURVEYOR OF FUTURISTIC SOFTWARE BUT I AM NOT A GENIE